drashland/website-v2/docs/sinco/v3.x/2_tutorials/8_using_within_docker.md

    RUN export PATH="$DENO_INSTALL/bin:$PATH"
    ```

-Here, you are using a very small image (debian-slim) as your baseline for your
+Here, you are using a very small image (`debian-slim`) as your baseline for your
-docker container.
+Docker container.
 Then you install the chrome-driver and firefox-driver, which
 allows Sinco to create a headless browser instance for these browsers.
 Then you
 install Deno, because whilst you may have Deno installed on your host machine,
-it won't be from within docker unless you tell it to.
+it will not be from within Docker unless you tell it to.

 2. Create your docker compose file